-- a) Students will be eligible to have their award conferred when Academic Board is satisfied that they have accumulated the number and level of credits required for completion of the qualification, and have fulfilled all other requirements of the qualification, as stated in the programme regulations. - b) To be awarded a Toi Ohomai qualification, students must have completed a minimum of 30% of their credits through study at Toi Ohomai unless otherwise stated in the programme regulations.
-Credits gained through cross credits or APL are not counted as 'credits completed through study'.

-c) Degrees will be awarded with merit or distinction in accordance with Programme Regulations, where applicable.
+- a) All graduates of programmes leading to formal awards must be approved by Academic Board. - b) In giving their approval to graduate a student, Academic Board must be satisfied that the student has accumulated the number and level of credits required for completion of the qualification, and has fulfilled all other requirements of the qualification, as stated in the programme regulations. - c) To be awarded a Toi Ohomai qualification, students must have completed a minimum of 30% of their credits through study with Toi Ohomai unless otherwise stated in the programme regulations.
+Credits gained through cross credits or APL are not counted as 'credits completed through study'. - d) Degrees will be awarded with merit or distinction in accordance with programme regulations, where applicable.